End-to-end guarantees for indirect data-driven control of bilinear systems with finite stochastic data: Introduction

 Note that the previously discussed classical system identification literature only provides asymptotic results in the presence of stochastic noise, i.e., results that consider the case where the number of data collected goes to infinity.
 Building on recent advances in high dimensional statistics~\citep{wainwright2019high,AbbasiYadkori2011}, first finite-sample system identification results have recently emerged for \ac{LTI} and certain classes of nonlinear systems.
-For \ac{LTI} systems, where the \ac{OLS} estimator is predominantly used, ~\cite{dean2020sample} provide individual identification error bounds for the unknown system matrices assuming that the available data is independent.
-Correlation in trajectory data was handled by~\cite{simchowitz2018learning} using the block martingale small-ball condition.
+For \ac{LTI} systems, where the \ac{OLS} estimator is predominantly used,~\citet{dean2020sample} provide individual identification error bounds for the unknown system matrices assuming that the available data is independent.
+Correlation in trajectory data is handled by~\citet{simchowitz2018learning} using the block martingale small-ball condition.
 Allowing for dependent data comes at the cost of being restricted to marginally stable systems and not recovering individual identification error bounds on the unknown matrices.
-While the stability assumption is overcome in the works of~\cite{ShiraniFaradonbeh2018} and~\cite{sarkar2019near}, finding individual error bounds for each of the matrices from trajectory data is still an open problem.
-Extending the \ac{LTI} literature,~\cite{Foster2020} and~\cite{Sattar2022} provide a finite-sample identification analysis for generalized linear systems with a known nonlinearity.
-When it comes to bilinear systems,~\cite{sattar2022finite} establish finite-sample identification error bounds for data collected from a single trajectory.
-However, their derived bound relies on a potentially restrictive stability assumption and comes in the form of a single upper bound of the identification errors for all the identified system matrices.
-Since we can only provide a brief overview of the field of non-asymptotic system identification, we refer to~\cite{Tsiamis2023} and~\cite{Ziemann2023} for more detailed discussions.
+While the stability assumption is overcome in the works of~\citet{ShiraniFaradonbeh2018} and~\citet{sarkar2019near}, finding individual error bounds for each of the matrices from trajectory data is still an open problem.
+Extending the \ac{LTI} literature,~\citet{Foster2020} and~\citet{Sattar2022} provide a finite-sample identification analysis for generalized linear systems with a known nonlinearity.
+When it comes to bilinear systems,~\citet{sattar2022finite} establish finite-sample identification error bounds for data collected from a single trajectory.
+However, their derived bound relies on a potentially restrictive stability assumption and comes in the form of a single upper bound of the identification errors for all the identified system matrices. \citet{Sattar2025} extend previous works on bilinear systems by providing a finite sample identification analysis for partially observed bilinear systems.
+Since we can only provide a brief overview of the field of non-asymptotic system identification, we refer to~\citet{Tsiamis2023} and~\citet{Ziemann2023} for more detailed discussions.